 Recruitment and succession planning

-The IGT recruits staff based on merit and current competence.
-The ability to make an immediate contribution to the role of the IGT is very important particularly given the small size of his office.
+The IGT recruits staff based on merit and competency.
 The opportunity exists under the IGT Act to second staff to the office.
 The IGT also takes part in graduate development through secondee arrangements within the APS.
-During 2013–14, there was one such secondee.
+During 2014–15, there was one such secondee.

 Learning and development